 Typically, several methods are used to measure the outcomes of the program and UCF requires at least two measures for each learning outcome unless you are using a normed measure or standardized test.
+Within a standardized test, you could identify more than one subsection that matches the outcome.
+You can also compare UCF student performance with the reference group (e.g., national mean score).
 For each student learning outcome, describe where you would like to be within a specified time period (e.g. 10% improvement in student performance within two years).
 Also, determine what standards are expected from students in your program.
 For some intended outcomes, you many want 100% of graduates to achieve them, but realize that this expectation is unrealistic for other learning outcomes.
 You may want to determine what proportion of your students achieves a specific level.
 If you have previously measured an outcome, it is helpful to use this as the baseline for setting your target for next year.